← omniology.ai

 import { Connection, Transaction, Keypair } from '@solana/web3.js'

-const connection = new Connection('https://api.devnet.solana.com', 'confirmed')
+const connection = new Connection('https://api.mainnet-beta.solana.com', 'confirmed')

 const agentWallet = Keypair.fromSecretKey(/* your 64-byte secret key */)